Norman Bergen

-Norman Bergen (born May 17, 1945 in Brooklyn, New York, United States) is an American pianist, arranger, record producer, band leader, musical director, and vocalist.
+Norman Bergen (born 17 May 1945) is an American pianist, arranger, record producer, band leader, musical director, and vocalist.
+He is known for his work in Broadway productions, hit pop recordings, and disco productions of the 1970s.
+He co-wrote the standard "Only A Fool Breaks His Own Heart", which has seen international success with more than 60 cover versions.

 Biography

 Early years

 Norman Bergen comes from a musical family.
 He is the younger son of Pauline and Sam Bergen.
 The largest item in their small apartment was a baby grand piano which was played by his mother Pauline.
 His older brother Danny played trumpet.
 Norman started playing piano at the age of three.
-Bergen’s early influences were the pianists played by New York DJs Alan Freed and Symphony Sid: Ray Charles, Fats Domino, Little Richard, Jerry Lee Lewis, Thelonious Monk, Ramsey Lewis, and Dave Brubeck.
+Bergen's early influences were the pianists played by New York DJs Alan Freed and Symphony Sid: Ray Charles, Fats Domino, Little Richard, Jerry Lee Lewis, Thelonious Monk, Ramsey Lewis, and Dave Brubeck.

 Catskill Mountains

-Bergen went on to perform in New York’s Catskill Mountains sitting in with his brother's band in 1957.
+Bergen went on to perform in New York's Catskill Mountains sitting in with his brother's band in 1957.
 He was a band leader and pianist at the early age of 14.
 In that same year, 1959, he also appeared on the Jerry Lewis Labor Day Telethon with his own band.
-During his years in the Catskills, from 1959 until the mid 1960s, Bergen backed up many stars including Cab Calloway, Rodney Dangerfield, Jackie Mason, Dick Shawn, and jazz musician Joe Williams.
+During his years in the Catskills, from 1959 until the mid-1960s, Bergen backed up many stars including Cab Calloway, Rodney Dangerfield, Jackie Mason, Dick Shawn, and jazz musician Joe Williams.